glennsarti/neo4j-community-chocolatey/README.md

 ```
 /Install:<Install Path>
 ```
 Installs Neo4j to the specified directory.
-The default is to install to `%SYSTEMDRIVE%:\Neo4jCommunity` which is typically `C:\Neo4jCommunity`
+The default is to install to `<Chocolatey Bin Root>\Neo4jCommunity` which is typically `C:\tools\Neo4jCommunity`

 ```
 /ImportNeoProperties:<Path to file>